openservicebrokerapi/servicebroker/spec.md

 | parameters | JSON schema object | The schema definition for the input `parameters`.
 Each input parameter is expressed as a property within a JSON object. |
 | response | JSON schema object | The schema definition for the output response. |

-The following rules apply if `parameters` or `response` included anywhere in the catalog:
+The following rules apply if `parameters` or `response` are included anywhere in the catalog:

 * Platforms MUST support at least
 [JSON Schema draft v4](http://json-schema.org/).